 Steps to Success

-The purpose of the SSSP is to ensure that all students promptly define their educational and career goals, complete their courses, persist to the next academic term, and achieve their educational objectives in a timely manner.
-The goal is that students benefit from comprehensive and integrated delivery of services to increase retention and to provide students with a foundation of student success.
+The purpose of the Steps to Success is to ensure that all students promptly define their educational and career goals, successfully complete their courses, persist to the next academic term, and achieve their educational objectives in a timely manner.
+The goal is that students positively benefit from comprehensive and integrated delivery of services to increase retention and to provide students with a foundation of success.

 Southwestern College agrees to:

 - Evaluate your English, math, and reading skills.

 - Provide you with an orientation, information on services available, and possible majors and/or careers.